mattlianje/layoutz/README.md

 ```

 ### Single Choice: `SingleChoice`
-Pick one option from a list (like cue4s singleChoice):
+Pick one option from a list:
 ```scala
 SingleChoice(
   label = "How was your day?",